Larger Bank Borrowings Won't Save Tesla

 Also, Deutsche Bank is only one of the 10 different lenders that signed the ABL's Fifth Amendment.

-Eight of those were the existing lenders: Bank of America (NYSE:BAC), Citibank, Credit Suisse (NYSE:CS), Deutsche Bank, Goldman Sachs (NYSE:GS), JPMorgan Chase (NYSE:JPM), Morgan Stanley Senior Funding (NYSE:MS), and Wells Fargo (NYSE:WFC).
+Eight of those were the existing lenders: Bank of America (NYSE:BAC), Citibank, Credit Suisse , Deutsche Bank, Goldman Sachs (NYSE:GS), JPMorgan Chase (NYSE:JPM), Morgan Stanley Senior Funding (NYSE:MS), and Wells Fargo (NYSE:WFC).

 The other two lenders are the source of the additional $200 million in lending availability: Barclays Bank PLC (NYSE:BCS) ($175 million) and Royal Bank of Canada (NYSE:RY) ($25 million).